-Created March 2015.
-This module is only available to Level M (final year) MEng Computing students and MSc Advanced Software Technology students.
+Additional Notes: This module is only available to Level M (final year) MEng Computing students and MSc Advanced Software Technology students.

 This is a group coursework module, and students will be assessed collectively.
 It is normally expected that all students participating will receive the same mark for each component.
-However, if the students or co-ordinator feel this will be unfair, a system based on each students' ranking of their own and the other team members' work will be used.
-It is generally expected that students will work in teams of three or four.
+However, if the students or coordinator feel this will be unfair, a system based on each students' ranking of their own and the other team members' work will be used.
+It is generally expected that students will work in teams of three or four.of three or four.